Junk Culture: Release

 Junk Culture was released on 30 April 1984 and entered the UK Albums Chart a week later, the same week that lead single "Locomotion" was at its chart peak of No. 5.
 Limited pressings of the vinyl LP came with a free one-sided 7-inch single featuring the track "(The Angels Keep Turning) The Wheels of the Universe".
-The record entered the UK Albums Chart at No. 9, outselling the new album by contemporaries the Cure (The Top), although beaten by fellow Liverpudlians Echo & the Bunnymen, whose Ocean Rain entered at No. 4.
+Despite alienating some longtime OMD fans, the record entered the UK Albums Chart at No. 9, outselling the new album by contemporaries the Cure (The Top), although beaten by fellow Merseyside band Echo & the Bunnymen, whose Ocean Rain entered at No. 4.
 All three records gradually dropped down the charts in successive weeks.
 Sales of Junk Culture were boosted during the release of the second single "Talking Loud and Clear", although it dropped out of the Top 40 altogether in August.
-Third single "Tesla Girls" did not make the UK Top 20 but became one of the band's biggest club hits.
+The third single, "Tesla Girls" did not make the UK Top 20 but became one of the band's biggest club hits.
 A fourth single, "Never Turn Away", was released at the behest of Virgin.

 Junk Culture was the first OMD album to be released contemporaneously on all three formats of vinyl, cassette and compact disc.